solidzone/mailmeteor-landing/mail-merge-gmail.md

   <source src="/assets/video/mailmeteor_demo.mp4">
 </video>

 We’ll start with a real-life example to show you how to do a mail merge from Gmail using a Google Sheets add-on.
-In this example, we’re using Mailmeteor, the best rated Google mail merge add-on.
+In this example, we’re using [Mailmeteor](/), the best rated Google mail merge add-on.

 **1. Get Mailmeteor**

-All you have to do is to install Mailmeteor from the Google Workspace Marketplace.
-This is a place where you can find all the apps compatible with your Google Suite.
+All you have to do is to [install Mailmeteor from the Google Workspace Marketplace](https://gsuite.google.com/marketplace/app/mailmeteor_mail_merge_for_gmail/1008170693301).
+The Worskpace Marketplace is a place where you can find all the apps compatible with your Google Suite.
 Mailmeteor is a tool that integrates with Gmail and Google Sheets to merge emails with Gmail.

 <img src="/assets/img/blog/mail-merge-gmail/tutorial-mailmeteor-install.png" alt="Install Mailmeteor for Google Sheets" style="box-shadow:none"/>

 **2. Add contact in Google Sheets**

-Once Mailmeteor is installed, open a Google Sheets spreadsheet.
+Once Mailmeteor is installed, [open a Google Sheets spreadsheet](http://sheets.new/).

 First of all, you will need to add recipients to a Google Sheets spreadsheet.
 This spreadsheet will be the place where you store your contact list.
 You will also be able to track your campaign metrics from there.